That’s the first thing that comes to mind when someone asks me what we’ve learned since our $500K MRR (monthly recurring revenue) milestone.

 We had an amazing positive response from our first customers, with greater than expected conversion rates.

-We’re also thrilled to have a decent MRR with really no marketing.
+And we’re also thrilled to have a decent MRR with really no marketing.

-Today, we have a dedicated team of almost six full time people working on Kite, and we’re thrilled with the product road map and how it can drastically help us out at KlientBoost.
+Today, we have a dedicated team of almost six full-time people working on Kite, and we’re thrilled with the product road map and how it can drastically help us out at KlientBoost.

 We’re expecting to see a 25% increase in productivity along with much better causation data than you’ve ever seen before.